What is rotational training?

-Rotational training is a type of training program where employees rotate through various positions or departments within an organization.
-The goal of this training is to provide employees with a broad range of experiences and skills, which can help them to become more well-rounded and versatile employees.
+Rotational training is a structured employee development program where staff rotate through various positions or departments within an organization.
+The goal is to provide employees with a broad range of experiences and skills, helping them become more well-rounded and versatile.
+Research on employee development consistently identifies cross-functional exposure as one of the most effective methods for building adaptable, high-performing teams.

 For the employee, it provides a broad range of experiences and skills.
-For the organization, it allows the development of a more diverse and skilled workforce.
+For the organization, it supports the development of a more diverse and capable workforce — a key element of any long-term hiring plan.

 What are the benefits of rotational training for employees?